AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

 1. Click the **Status** icon for the domain name.

+The status detail is shown.
+Your custom domain is ready to be used when the status **Domain Verified & Deployed** is shown.
+See the [next section](#statuses) for details on the different statuses and what they mean.

+>[!NOTE]
+>
+>Cloud Manager will automatically trigger verification when you select **Create** on the verification step of the **Add Custom Domain** wizard when [adding a new custom domain name to Cloud Manager.](/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md) For subsequent verifications, you must actively select the verify again icon next to the status.

+## Understanding Verification Statuses {#statuses}

-Cloud Manager will verify domain ownership via the TXT value and displays one of the following status messages.
+Cloud Manager will verify domain ownership via the [TXT value](help/implementing/cloud-manager/custom-domain-names/add-text-record.md) and displays one of the following status messages.

 * **Domain Verification Failed** - The TXT value is either missing or is detected with errors.

-  * Follow the instructions provided to resolve the issue.
+  * Follow the instructions provided in the status message to resolve the issue.
   * When ready, you must select the **Verify Again** icon next to the status.

 * **Domain Verification In Progress** - Verification is in progress.

   * This status is typically seen after you select the **Verify Again** icon next to the status.
+  * DNS verification can take a few hours to process because of DNS propagation delays.

 * **Verified, Deployment Failed** - The TXT verification was successful, but the CDN deployment failed.